EstenGrove/BashCommandLine-Snippets/CustomScripts/Scripts.md

 -----
 ## __Examples of Bash Loops__
 ###### Using "for...do" loop
-Get all files in a directory and list them using "for...do" loop:
+Print all names in a list using a "for...do" loop:
 ```
 ** EXAMPLE 1: FOR LOOP
+   -For every "name" in "names"
 #!/bin/bash

 names='Cartman Stan Kyle Kenny Butters'